 The side view cameras – standard on the e and much more discreet than the Audi E-Tron’s robot arm-like ones (that also cost a lot of money) – display their view at the bookends of the information display.
 The positioning might be lower than your average door mirror still, but it feels right; not distracting when you’re not looking but offers a wide view with a smooth and crisp camera feed when you do.

 Less than can be said for the rear-view mirror camera; the display on that felt like a lower resolution to the point that your eyes have to readjust before looking through it properly, plus with spray and rain blocking the view, it’s almost useless.
 Thankfully you can switch to a regular mirror, so it’s similar to Land Rover’s latest tech found in the Evoque.

 How fast does a city-dwelling electric car need to be?
 Given it has up to 152bhp and more weight to heave around than a comparable ICE city car it’s… good enough.
 The Honda E punches harder than a Renault Zoe from a standstill, with the torque curve quickly falling off after 50mph in traditional electric car form.

 Honda has added a Sport mode, which remaps the motor to provide max torque a little earlier.
 It delivers a good punch of acceleration as a result, but you don’t really need it in a little city car.
 It also sounds like the Starship Enterprise when it drives past, which, frankly, is just cool.

 Why all electric cars now have to make a noise to alert pedestrians

 Let’s get the simple stuff out of the way first.
 For an EV with its batteries under the floor, the Honda E has an entry height that’s like any other city car and a driving position that does without compromise, unlike the Nissan Leaf, for example.
 There’s even reach and rake adjustment in the steering column (basics sometimes forgotten on other EVs).

-Honda E electric car: first impressions
+Honda E electric car: our verdict

 Check out our Honda reviews